Introduction: The Dilemma of Dichotomy

 A Brief Look at Cognitive Hypnotic Psychotherapy

-CHP is an integrated therapy model that harmonizes the deliberate, logical examination of thoughts and behaviors with the transformative, depth-reaching power of hypnosis.
-It enables clients to delve into the subconscious roots of their behaviors and reshape their perceptions and reactions.
+CHP is an integrated therapy model that harmonizes the deliberate, logical examination of thoughts and behaviours with the transformative, depth-reaching power of hypnosis.
+It enables clients to delve into the subconscious roots of their behaviours and reshape their perceptions and reactions.

 Techniques to Alleviate Splitting